cmoa/teenie-harris-data-tool/README.md

 ## Data Processing

 `data_processing` contains a number of scripts that were used to work with the data.
 Each script is in its own folder with its own inputs / outputs.
-Because the archive is so large, you will see that we've added `--max-old-space-size=8192` to each node command in order to increase the memory to 8GB for each process.

 ### 1. Converting EMu CSV to JSON